 You will often see the ROLE_ANONYMOUS attribute in the above interceptor configuration replaced with IS_AUTHENTICATED_ANONYMOUSLY, which is effectively the same thing when defining access controls.
 This is an example of the use of the AuthenticatedVoter which we will see in the authorization chapter.
 It uses an AuthenticationTrustResolver to process this particular configuration attribute and grant access to anonymous users.
-The AuthenticatedVoter approach is more powerful, since it allows you to differentiate between anonymous, remember-me and fully-authenticated users.
-If you don't need this functionality though, then you can stick with ROLE_ANONYMOUS, which will be processed by Spring Security's standard RoleVoter.
+The AuthenticatedVoter approach

-1The use of the key property should not be regarded as providing any real security here.
+72The use of the key property should not be regarded as providing any real security here.
 It is merely a book-keeping exercise.
 If you are sharing a ProviderManager which contains an AnonymousAuthenticationProvider in a scenario where it is possible for an authenticating client to construct the Authentication object (such as with RMI invocations), then a malicious client could submit an AnonymousAuthenticationToken which it had created itself (with chosen username and authority list).
 If the key is guessable or can be found out, then the token would be accepted by the anonymous provider.
 This isn't a problem with normal usage but if you are using RMI you would be best to use a customized ProviderManager which omits the anonymous provider rather than sharing the one you use for your HTTP authentication mechanisms.